Preparing for Exams – Part 1a – managing exam anxiety

 Cognitive: racing thoughts, ‘going blank’, difficulty concentrating, negative self-talk, comparing self to others, difficulty organising your thoughts, catastrophic thoughts, obsessing about the exams

 Unlike normal levels of stress, which are motivating and lead to better performance, exam anxiety inhibits a student’s ability to absorb, retain and recall information.
 It acts like a block in the brain that stops information getting in or out.
+It is that feeling of being overwhelmed when you try to study and going blank during the exam.

 How can you manage it?

 I’ll be honest.
-My stress management strategies include eating a bag of Smiths Chips and watering the next door neighbours dog.
+My stress management strategies include eating a bag of Smiths Chips and watering the next door neighbour’s dog.
 There are however some more effective strategies.

-Lets look at a couple that you can START USING TODAY.
+Let’s look at a couple that you can START USING TODAY.
 I’ll explore a few more in the coming days.

 Appropriate self-care

-It has almost become a life cliche, but getting enough sleep, eating a good diet, and engaging in some regular physical activity are all linked to mood, well-being and functioning.
 You can argue it all you want, but your late nights, diet of 2-minute noodles and beer, and 8-hour Mother-fuelled Netflix marathons are not turning you into the study machine required to ace your exams.
 Sure your 20+ body is handling it a lot better than my 40+ body would, but don’t pretend it is helping.

 Diet: eat this or this.
 Confused about food or have stupid guts?
 See a dietician.